Envy

 The inciting incident occurs at 12 minutes when Nick invents "Vapoorize," a spray that makes dog feces disappear, and offers Tim a chance to invest and become a partner.
 Tim refuses, thinking it's another ridiculous idea that will fail..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 26% of the runtime.
-This demonstrates the protagonist's commitment to Vapoorize becomes a massive success, making Nick extraordinarily wealthy.
+This shows the protagonist's commitment to Vapoorize becomes a massive success, making Nick extraordinarily wealthy.
 Tim realizes he missed out on a fortune and must now live next to his newly rich best friend while remaining stuck in his old life., moving from reaction to action.

 At 50 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat In a drunken rage of jealousy, Tim accidentally kills Nick's beloved horse with a bow and arrow.
+Notably, this crucial beat In a drunken rage of jealousy, Tim accidentally kills Nick's beloved horse with a bow and arrow.
 This represents a false defeat - Tim's envy has led him to cause real harm, and he panics about what to do., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 73 minutes (73% through) represents the emotional nadir.
 Here, Tim's life completely falls apart.
 His wife discovers his deception, his relationship with Nick is strained to the breaking point, and he faces losing everything due to his inability to overcome his envy and come clean., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.